Faux Bone Rings and Things with Robert Dancik

 Explore with instructor Robert Dancik, fabricating rings from Faux Bone™.

-Robert will demonstrate techniques on how to achieve various patinas, plus new ways to add color to your work.
+In this class, Robert demonstrates techniques and teaches you how to achieve various patinas.
+Plus you'll learn new ways to add color to your work.

 Robert Dancik holds a Masters degree in sculpture from Northern Illinois University, and a BA in fine art from Adelphi University.
 He has been an artist/teacher for more than 30 years and is presently an adjunct professor of education at Pace University.
 Robert has taught people from kindergarten to graduate school while exhibiting his jewelry and sculpture in museums and galleries across the US and in Europe, Japan, and Australia.
 He teaches workshops at art centers in the US and abroad including Penland, NC; Arrowmont, TN; Metalwerx, MA; Touchstone Center for Crafts, PA; Victoria College of Art, Australia; Brookfield Craft Center, CT; and Mid Cornwall School of Jewelry (UK) to name a few.
 His work is in numerous collections including the Wustum Museum of Art, Boeringer- Ingleheim International, Schamberger International, Mitsubishi International, Japan and the Gregg Museum of Art and Design.